MountyTheBat/Sonic-Riders-Zero-Gravity-Remake/README.md

 # Sonic-Riders-Zero-Gravity-Remake
-A fan remake of Sonic Riders: Zero Gravity
+This is a fan remake of Sonic Riders: Zero Gravity.
+Users on this project include me, nobody231 (nobody661 on deviantART), eggmanteen on deviantART, Yarcaz on deviantART.
+However, new members are coming in.
+If you want to join, talk to eggmanteen on deviantART!